ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 > Because annotation guidelines were written to define the parameters of a task,
 > I hope that they can be viable affordances to augment the labeling process.

-In this blog post, I want to focus on <u>argumentative sentence detection</u>.
-We want to know if a particular text is an argument.
+In this blog post, I want to focus on <u>argumentative sentence detection</u>: we want to know if a given text is an argument.
 I'll be using the "minimum wage" dataset from the [UKP Sentential Argument Mining Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2345) ([Stab, et al., 2018](#stab2018ukp)).
 In addition, I'll use three other annotation